-If someone gives you a URL for Free/Busy data or for their Web calendar, you can enter it as part of the contact information in the Contacts tool.
-Then, when you schedule a meeting with them, Evolution looks up the schedule and displays it in the meeting planner.
+If individuals give you a URL for Free/Busy data or for their Web calendar, you can enter it as part of the contact information in the Contacts tool.
+Then, when you schedule a meeting with them, Evolution looks up the schedule and displays it in the Free/Busy data.